sudoblockio/tackle/README.md

 [//]: # (* [Slack]&#40;https://join.slack.com/t/slack-y748219/shared_invite/zt-1cqreswyd-5qDBE53QlY97mQOI6DhcKw&#41;)

 Tackle is an experimental general purpose configuration language for building modular code generators and declarative CLIs.
-Built as a fork of [cookiecutter](https://github.com/cookiecutter/cookiecutter), it can make any config file dynamic or into a CLI with both strong and weakly typed programmable flow control common to a general purpose programming language.
+Built as a fork of [cookiecutter](https://github.com/cookiecutter/cookiecutter), it can make any config file into a CLI with both strong and weakly typed programmable flow control common to a general purpose programming language.
 Basically you can write a fully functional Turing-complete program out of a config file.
 It's wild.

 **With tackle, you can build:**
 - Modular code generators / repo scaffolding tools that can be updated over time